isomerpages/moe-chuachukangpri/_partners/School Advisory Committee/SAC Vice Chairperson.md

 and platforms designed to support students with diverse needs.
 Her contributions include thoughtfully designed programmes that enhance student learning experiences.</p>
+<p>Ms Chng had also received the Silver-Plated “Service to Education” Award 2025 in recognition of her role and contribution to the development of education in Singapore for 5 years.</p>